-- The Fund invests primarily in debt securities of governments and corporate issuers organised, headquartered or having their primary business operations in Asia. - The Fund's investments may be concentrated in a single, small number of countries or specific region which may have higher volatility or greater loss of capital than more diversified portfolios. - The Fund invests in emerging markets which may have increased risks than developed markets including liquidity risk, currency risk/control, political and economic uncertainties, high degree of volatility, settlement risk and custody risk. - The Fund invests in sovereign debt securities which are exposed to political, social and economic risks.
+- The Fund invests primarily in debt securities of governments and corporate issuers organised. headquartered or having their primary business operations in Asia. - The Fund's investments may be concentrated in a single, small number of countries or specific region which may have higher volatility or greater loss of capital than more diversified portfolios. - The Fund invests in emerging markets which may have increased risks than developed markets including liquidity risk, currency risk/control, political and economic uncertainties, high degree of volatility, settlement risk and custody risk. - The Fund invests in sovereign debt securities which are exposed to political, social and economic risks.
 The Fund may also expose to RMB currency and conversion risk. - The Fund invests in debts or fixed income securities which may be subject to credit, interest rate, currency and credit rating reliability risks which would negatively affect its value.
 Investment grade securities may be subject to risk of being downgraded and the value of the Fund may be adversely affected.
 The Fund may invest in below investment grade, unrated debt securities which exposes to greater volatility risk, default risk and price changes due to change in the issuer's creditworthiness. - The Fund may use FDIs for hedging and efficient portfolio management purposes, which may subject the Fund to additional liquidity, valuation, counterparty and over the counter transaction risks. - For certain share classes, the Fund may at its discretion pay dividend out of capital or pay fees and expenses out of capital to increase distributable income and effectively a distribution out of capital.
 This amounts to a return or withdrawal of your original investment or from any capital gains attributable to that, and may result in an immediate decrease of NAV per share. - It is possible that a part or entire value of your investment could be lost.
 You should not base your investment decision solely on this document.
 Please read the offering document including risk factors for details.

-We thought that Therefore, we And the results US Rates US rates would potentially rise further in the short to mid-term on still persistently high inflation and hawkish Fed sentiments.
-Reduced an overweight position to neutral in the long end of the US curve.
-The neutral positioning in US rates was additive to performance as US rates sold off over the month.
-Asian IG Fundamentals remain sound in Asian investment grade (IG) corporates but volatility in credit markets may remain elevated for a sustained period.
-We maintained a cautious and tactical approach amid the enormous uncertainly in the investment landscape, focusing on names with strong fundamentals and the wherewithal to survive further market volatility.
-The fund's exposure to Chinese property names contributed to performance, as did the underweight versus the benchmark in sovereign names in Indonesia and the Philippines.
+We thought that Therefore, we And the results US Rates US rates would potentially rise further in the short to medium term on persistently high inflation and hawkish Fed sentiments.
+However, the curve could potentially invert further should the recession materialise.
+Maintained the portfolio's underweight in US duration.
+The underweight in US rates was additive to performance as US rates sold off over the month.
+Asian IG Fundamentals remain sound in Asian Investment Grade (IG) corporates but volatility in credit markets may remain elevated for a sustained period.
+We increased caution on credit exposure across portfolios amid the enormous uncertainly in the investment landscape, focusing on names with strong fundamentals and the wherewithal to survive further market volatility.
+The fund's exposure to Chinese property names detracted from performance, but this was offset by the underweight versus the benchmark in sovereign names in Indonesia and the Philippines.